-Tower Hamlets Talking Therapies offers a range of free and confidential talking therapies and specialist self-management skills to help you feel better within the borough of Tower Hamlets.
+Tower Hamlets Talking Therapies offers a range of free and confidential talking therapies and specialist support to help you feel better.

 You can watch our Service Introduction Video to find out about the type of help we provide and how to access our service.

 A Webinar is a presentation delivered live over the internet that is composed of images (e.g presentation slides, video etc) with one presenter or more talking through the material.
 East London NHS Foundation Trust uses ‘Cisco Webex’ to deliver webinars.
 To view a Webinar you will require a desktop computer / laptop / tablet / mobile phone (via app only) which is connected to the internet and has sound enabled.

 You will not use a video camera or microphone to interact at any time.
 There may be specific methods of interaction used by your presenter which are optional and anonymous, but there will be no conversation or interaction between the audience.

 Following registration for a Webinar (including completing our set questionnaires) you will be emailed a link to the Webinar with a green ‘Join Meeting’ button which you need to click on before the start time.
 You will be prompted to enter your name – please just enter your initials.
 You will notice you can see other users initials on a toolbar – please click and drag this toolbar out of the way so it does not obstruct your view of the presentation.

 Please ensure, prior to the Webinar, that sound is working on your device.
 We will play music before the Webinar begins so that you can check that both the audio and visual are working correctly for you.